-Even if you're dealing with a tiny space, there are some paint tricks for small rooms that can help you make the most of what you've got to work with.
-In a lot of cases, you'll want your room to feel as big and bright as possible, but there's also a growing trend for turning our home's smallest rooms into 'jewel boxes', making them feel dark, luxurious and cocooning.
+Clever paint tricks for small rooms can transform pint-sized spaces into ones filled with personality.
+In a lot of cases, you can use paint to create the illusion of boosted space but there's also a growing trend for turning small rooms into 'jewel boxes', making them feel dark, luxurious, and cocooning.

 'Paint is such an easy and inexpensive way to have a powerful visual impact on your space,' explains interior designer Lane McNab.
 'For small rooms, it’s less about the exact color you choose and more about how you apply the paint.'
 With that in mind, we asked interior designers for their go-to paint ideas when it comes to painting a small room.
 Here's what they told us.

-3. Consider an accent wall
+1. Consider an accent wall

-However, another approach to use paint to make a small room have more depth hinges entirely on contrast by comparison.
+A great approach is to paint one accent wall to give the small room more depth, as it hinges entirely on contrast by comparison.
 Some designers say a dark accent wall in a room painted otherwise light can work magic for a small space.
 But how does a dark accent wall make a room feel bigger?
-'A dark accent wall can appear to recede, making the space feel larger and more expansive,' says interior designer Kathryn Findlay, founder of Studio Findlay (opens in new tab).

 2. Keep it light

-So what exactly is a full spectrum paint?
+What is a full spectrum paint?
 This tends to be used to refer to a paint that doesn't contain any black (where most paint colors do).
 This makes this paint more reflective in light shades, and richer and deeper for other colors.
 Full spectrum paints used to be more of a niche product, but with ranges like Benjamin Moore's Aura now available, it's far more accessible.

 3. Or go dark

 Rather than fighting the natural characteristics of a small, dark room, many interior designers are now leaning in to embrace the darkness for a more dramatic, less apologetic space

 'Lean into the cozy factor,' suggests Jamie Gasparovic, owner and principal designer at Studio Gaspo.
 'Pick a darker, moodier shade and paint the walls, trim, and ceiling the same color.
 It creates such a vibe in the room, and is a very intentional way to elevate the design of a small room with paint.'

-6. Don't shun color
+5. Don't shun color

-7. Skew perspective with half painted walls
+67. Skew perspective with half painted walls

 'Simply paint the bottom third of your room in one shade (this should be significantly darker or a different tone to the rest of the walls) and the remaining two-thirds a light shade, such as light grey or off-white,' Rudolph explains.
 'This trick works as your eyes are drawn to the darker or brighter tone at the bottom of the wall which then makes the rest of the space between the wall and the ceiling seem longer, skewing the room's perspective and making it seem much taller than it is.'

-8. Camouflage awkward architecture
+7. Camouflage awkward architecture

-9. Match your wall color with your furniture
+8. Match your wall color with your furniture

-Think about this idea for something like a small living room in particular, where a sofa is going to be a dominant feature of the space.
+Think about this idea for something like a small apartment living room in particular, where a sofa is going to be a dominant feature of the space.
 By choosing a dark green sofa to match the dark green walls in this home, designer Chloé Mason Gray helps it recede into the background.

-10. Paint the doors and trim
+9. Paint the doors and trim

-11. Consider reflective paint finishes
+10. Consider reflective paint finishes

 Or, consider an even bolder approach.
 'Consider metallic paint or wallpaper on the ceiling too for a little reflective element that makes the eye feel like the sun is shining down,' suggests Lane.